timex-sinclair-projects/TS-Pico/docs/TS Pico Manual v1.2.md

 ### Avoiding Compatibility Problems

-Proper file naming and organization prevents problems and ensures your TS Pico collection works reliably across different systems and situations.
+Proper file naming and organization prevents problems and ensures your TS-Pico collection works reliably across different systems and situations.
 Understanding these standards helps you avoid frustrating compatibility issues.

 ### Character Restrictions and Limitations